 The Indian Film Industry is also divided into different regions based on their specific languages.
 Nevertheless, we are still connected because of Cinema as we like similar entertainment, whether it’s a musical romantic film, action comedy or suspense thriller, we enjoy it all.
 To some extent, Bollywood, which is the core of Indian Film Industry, has brought us together as one community, but it also had its limits owing to the language barriers, especially in the South.

-So, here is a list of such special movie remakes which are remade into more than one different language:
+So, here is a list of such special movie remakes which are Indian Movies That Remade in Two or More Languages.

 Don (Hindi) Starring Shahrukh Khan

 Don was a blockbuster Bollywood film of 70s, it was remade in Tamil as Billa starring Rajnikanth after so many years, Don was remade in Hindi, Tamil and Telugu, Starring Shahrukh Khan, Ajith Kumar and Prabhas in lead roles.
 Other than the main story of the film Ajith Kumar’s Billa has a prequel movie which shows the making of Billa from a Common man.
 SRK’s Don has a sequel which shows the different story of the film.
 Don 3 is announced Starring Shahrukh Khan in Lead role.